Feminist sex wars: Prostitution debate

 Another debate of the feminist sex wars centered on prostitution.
 The women in the anti-pornography camp argued against prostitution, claiming it is forced on women who have no alternatives.
 Meanwhile, sex-positive feminists argued that this position ignored the agency of women who chose sex work, viewing prostitution as not inherently based on the exploitation of women.
 Carol Leigh notes that "The Prostitutes rights movement of the early 1970s evolved directly from the women's movement", but adds: "The women's movement in the U.S. has always been ambivalent about prostitutes".

+In her article The Sex Wars: Prostitution, Carceral Feminists, and the Consolidation of Police Power, Jessica R. Piley explains dominant feminists and how they tried to end prostitution for good.
+These feminists collaborated with law enforcement.
+In Sex Work and the Law, Anne Gray Fisher reframes the debate in terms of socioeconomic class, coming to the conclusion that although feminists on both sides of the debate had noble intentions to end the dangers of sex work, neither addressed the problems faced by marginalized communities.
+In Fisher's view, enforcement of anti-prostitution laws especially targeted Black, impoverished, and LGBT sex workers, while legalization strategies have primarily served to benefit white, affluent, and educated women.

 Effects

 The polarization of feminist ideology during the sex wars has had wide-ranging effects.
-Examples include, according to Liu (2011), "The confusion in the interpretation of the definition of human trafficking is a consequence of opposing feminist views on prostitution."
+Examples include: "The confusion in the interpretation of the definition of human trafficking is a consequence of opposing feminist views on prostitution."

+According to New Directions in Sex Therapy, the fields of sexology and sex therapy were made to keep a "low profile" during the 1970s and 1980s due to attacks from social conservatives and anti-pornography feminists.

+The Feminist Sex Wars were a source of inspiration for the Canadian lesbian art collective Kiss & Tell.
+In 1994, the collective wrote a book called Her Tongue on My Theory: Images, Essays and Fantasies, which explored the debates surrounding this topic, specifically as they affected the censorship of queer art in Canada.
+Kiss & Tell's Vancouver exhibition Drawing the Line (1988-1990) also addressed the Feminist Sex War debates by presenting 98 photographs of lesbian sexual practices.
+Women viewers of the exhibition were invited to write their responses on the walls surrounding the images, bringing the debates to life in a physical space.